pbsmyth/command-line/lessons.md

 ## Evaluation

-What does effect does the following command produce?
+What effect does the following command produce?
 ```console
 $ echo "Hello!
 My Name is Mark!" > introduction.txt
 ```